chris-pearce/scally/components/README.md

 ## What are they?

-Components are the discrete custom elements of a UI that enclose specific semantics and styling.
+Components are the discrete custom elements of a UI that enclose specific semantics and styling and they're make up the bulk of a UI.

-They are extremely focused implementing only a single part of a UI, so they should never try to do too much.
-Components also shouldn't be concerned or have any dependencies on ancestral context i.e. where they live in a UI, making them extremely portable and robust.

 Two examples of components could be: **pagination** and **breadcrumbs**.

+Components are extremely focused implementing only a single part of a UI, so they should never try to do too much.
+They also shouldn't be concerned or have any dependencies on ancestral context i.e. where they live in a UI, making them extremely [portable and robust](#portable-and-robust).
+Each component should be designed to exist as a standalone component, think of them as black boxes.